Astrid1005/DAT505-GitHub/session4/S4-Homework-12.03.2019/README.md

 document.body.appendChild(renderer.domElement);
 ```

-* In the loop function, it renders each thing.
+* In the following function, it renders each thing.

 ```JavaScript
 // Run renderer